-The Auditor conducted an interview with the Warden and PREA Compliance Manager.
+The Auditor conducted an interview with the Superintendent and PREA Compliance Manager.
 Both are clear on the responsibility to consider the effects of the design, acquisition, expansion, or modification upon the agency's ability to protect offenders from sexual abuse when designing or acquiring any new facility and in planning any substantial expansion or modification of the existing facility.
-The Warden informed the Auditor the VADOC PREA Coordinator is involved in the design, acquisition and expansion of facilities.
-The PREA Coordinator and PREA Compliance Manager are also involved in the process for adding cameras and updating video monitoring systems in the VADOC facilities.
+The Superintendent informed the Auditor that the VADOC PREA Coordinator is involved in the design, acquisition and expansion of facilities.
+The PREA Coordinator and PREA Compliance Manager are also involved in the process of adding cameras and updating video monitoring systems in the VADOC facilities.
 The Regional PREA/ADA Analyst informed the Auditor he is involved in those processes for facilities within his assigned region.

 The Auditor observed camera placements throughout the facility while touring.
 The facility conducts a weekly review of all cameras within the facility.
-The review documents a check that each camera in the facility is functioning.
+The review of documents check that each camera in the facility is functioning.

-The Auditor conducted a review of the agency's policies, procedures, interviewed staff and made observations to determine the facility meets the requirements of this standard.
+The Auditor conducted a review of the agency's policies and procedures, interviewed staff and made observations to determine the facility's compliance with the standard.
+The facility's efforts to address blind spots and to respond to the recommendations of the last PREA Audit resulted in the addition of numerous cameras which has exceeded the requirements of this standard.